plieskovsky/go-grpc-server-shop/README.md

 # go-grpc-server-shop
-Simple gRPC server written in GO
+Simple gRPC server written in GO with simple shop like CRUD API